social-network/blockchain-harvester/README.md

 # Social DAO Blockchain Data Harvester

 Fork of Polkastats-backend-v3 to work with The Social DAO.
+This repo is used to index data into postgres for providing a higher performance API to front end applications.

 <!--ts-->